 Disclosures on the fair value hierarchy are provided below in accordance with IFRS 13.
 The fair value hierarchy classifies into three levels the inputs to valuation techniques used to measure fair value.
-It gives the highest priority to quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1 inputs) and the lowest priority to unobservable inputs (Level 3 inputs).
+It gives the highest priority to guoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1 inputs) and the lowest priority to unobservable inputs (Level 3 inputs).
 Specifically:

-- Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date. - Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+• Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
 If the asset or liability has a specified (contractual) term, a Level 2 input must be observable for substantially the full term of the asset or liability.
-Level 2 inputs include the following: - (a) quoted prices for similar assets or liabilities in active markets; - (b) quoted prices for identical or similar assets or liabilities in markets that are not active; - (c) inputs other than quoted prices that are observable for the asset or liability, for example: - (i) interest rates and yield curves observable at commonly quoted intervals; - (ii) implied volatilities; and - (iii) credit spreads; - (d) market-corroborated inputs. - Level 3 inputs are unobservable inputs for the asset or liability.
+Level 2 inputs include the following:

+(a) quoted prices for similar assets or liabilities in active markets;

+(b) quoted prices for identical or similar assets or liabilities in markets that are not active;

+(c) inputs other than quoted prices that are observable for the asset or liability, for example:
-IGD's real estate portfolio has been measured according to Level 3 fair value models as the inputs directly and indirectly unobservable in the market, used in the valuation models, are greater than the observable inputs.

-The following table shows Gruppo IGD's investment property by type, measured at fair value at 31 December 2021.
-It does not include construction in progress (Porto Grande expansion, listed with assets under construction, and non-retail portions of the Porta a Mare project, listed with inventory)

-as these are measured at the lower of cost and appraised market value as opposed to fair value.
+(i) interest rates and yield curves observable at commonly quoted intervals;

+(ii) implied volatilities; and

+(iii) credit spreads;

+(d) market-corroborated inputs.

-FAIR VALUE MEASUREMENTS 31/12/2021 Amount in € thousands QUOTED PRICES (UNADJUSTED) IN ACTIVE MARKETS FOR IDENTICAL ASSETS OR LIABILITIES (LEVEL 1) SIGNIFICANT INPUTS OBSERVABLE IN THE MARKET (LEVEL 2) SIGNIFICANT INPUTS NOT OBSERVABLE IN THE MARKET (LEVEL 3)
+FAIR VALUE MEASUREMENTS 31/12/2021 AMOUNT IN € THOUSANDS QUOTED PRICES (UNADJUSTED) IN ACTIVE MARKETS FOR IDENTICAL ASSETS OR LIABILITIES (LEVEL 1) SIGNIFICANT INPUTS OBSERVABLE IN THE MARKET (LEVEL 2) SIGNIFICANT INPUTS NOT OBSERVABLE IN THE MARKET (LEVEL 3)

 Investment property in Italy:

-Shopping malls and retail parks 0 0 1,481,618
+Shopping malls and retail parks 0 0 1.481.618

-Hypermarkets and supermarkets 0 0 423,843
+Hypermarkets and supermarkets 0 0 423.843

-Residual portion of property 0 0 20,819
+Residual portion of property 0 0 20.819

-Total investment property in Italy 0 0 1,926,279
+Total investment property in Italy 0 0 1.926.279

-Investment property in Romania:
+Investment property in Romania: '

-Shopping malls 0 0 133,080
+Shopping malls 0 0 133.080

-Office Building 0 0 2,700
+Office Building 0 0 2.700

-Total investment property in Romania 0 0 135,780
+Total investment property in Romania 0 0 135.780

-IGD Group investment property 0 0 2,062,059
+IGD Group investment property 0 0 2.062.059

 Porta a Mare project

-Porta a Mare project () 0 0 38,570
+Porta a Mare project () 0 0 38.570

-Total assets held for trading 0 0 38,570
+Total assets held for trading 0 0 38.570

-Rights to use (IFRS 16)
+Rights to use (IFRS 16) , '

-Rights to use (IFRS 16) 0 0 31,117
+Rights to use (IFRS 16) 0 0 31.117

-Total rights to use (IFRS 16) 0 0 31,117
+Total rights to use (IFRS 16) 0 0 31.117

-Assets held for sale
+Assets held for sale 1

-Assets held for sale () 0 0 1,353
+Assets held for sale () 0 0 1.353

-Total assets held for sale 0 0 1,353
+Total assets held for sale o 0 1.353

-Total IGD Group investment property measured at fair value 0 0 2,133,099
+Total IGD Group investment property measured at fair value 0 0 2.133.099

-^() Project related to a retail portion of the Porta a Mare project recorded in asset under construction and measured at fair value
+() Project related to a retail portion of the Porta a Mare project recorded in asset under construction and measured a at fair value